webclinic017/backtrader-finstrat/README.md

 2) Profit-taking if an asset appreciated 30% compared to its buy price (for any continuous period, not just a quarter)

+## Past strategy - Absolute momentum based, with tactical asset allocation, pyramid positioning (Bollinger Bands)
+Source code - `strategy_momentum_gtaa_py_bb_atr_stoploss.py`

+* Shares the same features as the main strategy, just the momentum calculation is different.

-## Past strategy - momentum based, with tactical asset allocation, pyramid positioning
+## Past strategy 2 - momentum based, with tactical asset allocation, pyramid positioning

 Source code - `strategy_momentum_gtaa_pyramiding.py`